 Attempts to Hide Hair Loss Makes it More Visible

-To compensate for hair loss, some men opt for toupees and “comb-overs” in a more obvious, futile attempt to hide patchy, bald spots.
+To compensate for hair loss, some men opt for toupees and “comb-overs” in a more obvious attempt to hide patchy, bald spots.

-While some men who choose to shave off remaining hair actually look better bald, others simply can’t do away with a bare head.
+While some men who choose to shave off remaining hair actually look better bald, others can’t live with baldness.

 A common way to hide hair loss, which only draws more attention to it, are visible hair plugs.
 Hair plugs are not the result of bad hair transplants, rather the result of hair continuing to thin and disappear years after a transplant.
 Hair Transplants on their own do not stop continued hair loss like the TrichoStem® Hair Regeneration treatment.
 Hair plugs are actually transplanted hair that are genetically resistant to hair thinning since they are taken from the permanent zone at the back of the head.
 However, after the transplant, the transplanted hairs remain in place since they do not thin, while the native hair around them gradually thins with each growth cycle, and eventually becomes too thin to be seen, or disappears altogether.